Give Me a Sign: Music video

 On February 17, a music video was put into the planning process.
 The band shot the video for "Give Me a Sign" with acclaimed director Nigel Dick.
 While singer Benjamin Burnley said he had not completely divulged the concept, he added an element of suspense by stating that he hoped fans of the band would "recognize and be excited by the inclusion of certain key characters from the band's past".
 The video premiered on their Myspace page on March 10, which happened to be Benjamin Burnley's 32nd birthday.
 It is the last Breaking Benjamin video to feature Aaron Fink, Mark Klepaski, and Chad Szeliga.

+The music video shows an unconscious young woman rushed into a hospital with her boyfriend running at her side, plus an old man and a young child in their own rooms.